jamie.lentin.co.uk

 Sleep States

 The laptop supports S3 (suspend-to-ram) reasonably well.
-Add the following to your kernel command line:-
+Add the following to your kernel command line:

 acpi_sleep=s3_bios